Anamort/EdgeCloudSim-DeepEdge/README.md

-# EdgeCloudSim
+# EdgeCloudSim - DeepEdge

-EdgeCloudSim provides a simulation environment specific to Edge Computing scenarios where it is possible to conduct experiments that considers both computational and networking resources.
-EdgeCloudSim is based on CloudSim but adds considerable functionality so that it can be efficiently used for Edge Computing scenarios.
-EdgeCloudSim is an open source tool and any contributions are welcome.
-If you want to contribute EdgeCloudSim, please check below feature list and the [contributing guidelines](/CONTRIBUTING.md).
-If you want to use EdgeCloudSim in your research work, please cite our paper [[3]](https://onlinelibrary.wiley.com/doi/abs/10.1002/ett.3493).
+EdgeCloudSim provides a simulation environment specific to Edge Computing scenarios where it is possible to conduct experiments that consider both computational and networking resources.
+In this particular implementation, we enhance the features of EdgeCloudSim to apply DRL (Deep Reinforcement Learning) solutions in an edge computing environment.
+We use the Double DQN method in this implementation by utilizing the Deeplearning4j library.
+If you want to use this implementation in your research work, please cite our paper [[1]](https://ieeexplore.ieee.org/document/9930655).

 ## Discussion Forum